tozny/e3db-python/README.md

     - values
 ```

-The values in the plain meta dictionary are expanded into keys and values for two additional query fields:
+The values in the plain meta dictionary are expanded into keys and values for two additional query terms:

 ```
  - keys